DomBennett/CladeDynamics/stages/README.md

 *parse.R*:
 Parses trees found in `data/raw_trees/treebase` and `data/raw_trees/literature`.
 Parsed trees are written to `data/parsed_trees`.
+(If using PATHd8, executable required in workign directory.)

 *precalculate.R*:
 Calculates tree shape statistics of trees in parsed trees for analysis at the